cdaughtr/fabric/examples/multichannel/README.md

 ####Query on peer0
 `CORE_PEER_ADDRESS=peer0:7051 CORE_PEER_COMMITTER_LEDGER_ORDERER=orderer:7050 peer chaincode query -C myc1 -n mycc -c '{"Args":["query","a"]}'`

-##How to run Couch
+## How to run peer on couchdb

-`docker-compose-couch.yml` file is having couchdb configuration.
+`docker-compose-couchdb.yml` file is having couchdb configuration.
 Just run this yml file and execute above commands to play with channel creation and join.
 Once the deploy is successfull access couchdb UI from browser applying `localhost:15984` or `http://192.168.59.3:15984/_utils/#database/myc1/_find` replace ipaddress with your machine ip address.

-# Run Node end-to-end.js program:
+## Run Node end-to-end.js program:

-Comment out the command variable (execution command) from CLI container in docker-compose file or modify `channeltest_node.sh` script to perform create, Join and deploy channels.
+Comment out the command variable (execution command) `command: sh -c 'sleep 5; ./channeltest.sh'` from CLI container in docker-compose file or modify `channeltest_node.sh` script to perform create, Join and deploy channels.
 Once the network is ready with the above approach, switch back to hyperledger directory and clone fabric-sdk-node repository to run end-to-end.js program.

 clone latest [fabric-sdk-node](https://github.com/hyperledger/fabric-sdk-node.git) repository.